 4. KISS (Keep It Simple, Stupid)

 The less work it takes to put things away, the more likely you will be to maintain your system of organization.
+This is key, especially with kids!
+(And husbands.)
 Use open baskets, boxes, or containers (as opposed to ones with lids) whenever possible because it is easier to put things away.
 Leave room to grow so that you don’t run out of space and have nowhere to put new items.

 5. Give yourself a few “to-sort” spaces

 I don’t always have time to put everything away, but I want my house to look and feel neat and tidy.
 Thus, I have resigned myself to allowing a few “to-sort” areas.
 These spaces can shift based on my current needs, but I generally keep a basket on my desk for ongoing projects, a basket for mail and bills that need to be sorted and paid, a folder for coupons, and a large laundry basket for stray toys.
 Sometimes the laundry room becomes a catch-all room; right now the guest room holds that role.
 As long as I can close the door and not have to look at it, I’m okay with that.
 Deep down, I know it is just temporary.